kalyanchakravarthichitti0428/travel-and-accomodation-website/README.md

 # travel-and-accomodation-website
-In breif, this project allows booking the flight tickets to any part in the world along with hotel accomodation to the users.
+In breif, this project helps users to book flight tickets and also assist them with hotel accomodation as well.